 The College is committed to helping students succeed academically and personally.
-The Academic Support Team consists of faculty members with the demonstrated ability to balance sympathy and discipline.
-These faculty members meet regularly with assigned campus students, monitoring each student's progress, discussing problems and offering suggestions for overcoming obstacles.
-Woods Online students are supported by a Virtual Academic Support Team (VAST).
+The Academic Support Team consists of faculty and staff members with the demonstrated ability to balance sympathy and discipline.
+These members interact regularly with assigned campus and Woods Online students, monitoring each student's progress, discussing problems and offering suggestions for overcoming obstacles.